pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 </details>

+To implement this, the Thrift emitter could take advantage of the [TypeSpec compiler support](#compiler-support-for-propagating-errors-to-operations) to propagate errors from model properties to the [operation](#operation)'s [return type](#return-type).

 #### Using `@handles` with Thrift

 The `@handles` decorator can be used to specify which exceptions are handled internally by an [operation](#operation) or property.
 In Thrift, this can be reflected by omitting the handled exceptions from the `throws` clause of the service method.